-The open cut mining method allows full resource utilization which is a major advantage over solution mining where up to 70 percent of the resource may be sterilized to ensure adequate mine ground support.
+The open cut mining method allows full resource utilisation which is a major advantage over solution mining where up to 70 percent of the resource may be sterilised to ensure adequate mine ground support.
 By mining all of the potassium bearing salts in the resource, the open cut mining strip ratio is also kept to a minimum.

-“There are very few resources—you can count them on one hand—that have the capability to make potassium sulphate with such low energy and at high yields in a single resource.
+“There are very few resources—you can count them on one hand—that have the capability to make SOP with such low energy and at high yields in a single resource.
 To make SOP, a higher value product from Colluli, all of the salts must be mined, which lowers mine strip ratio, hence mining cost base.
-Normally to produce a high margin product you have to invest more operating cost, but in our case you invest less.
-And that’s one of the many great things about the Colluli Project,” said Managing Director Paul Donaldson.
+Normally to produce a high margin product you have to invest more in operating costs, but in our case you invest less.
+And that’s one of the many great things about the Colluli Project,” said Danakali Non-Executive Director Paul Donaldson.

 SOP niche market: tight supply, heavy demand

 Both SOP and SOP-M are high quality, rare potash fertilisers with limited production centres globally; hence they carry a price premium over the more common MOP.